Last Updated on June 22, 2023 by Maryam Siddiqui

 It’s important to know that while buses are convenient and efficient, they have limited routes.
 They’re more popular for daily work commutes, while other options exist for cross-regional trips.

-✅ Pro-tip: Since it might be crowded, saying Com licença (excuse me) and Obrigado (thank you) will be considered polite and friendly.
+✅ Pro-tip: Since the crowd can intensify, saying Com licença (excuse me) and Obrigado (thank you) will be considered polite and friendly.

 Metro in Portugal

 The metro system is another secure and swift option.
-However, as of yet, Lisbon and Porto are the only Portuguese cities with a metro system in place.
+However, Lisbon and Porto are the only Portuguese cities with a metro system in place.
 As soon as your flight lands in Lisbon, you’ll find the Aeroporto station as you walk out of the airport.

 Lisbon is a very happening city with lots of hustle and bustle throughout the day.
 This is why metros are most preferred since they have as little as 3 minutes of waiting during peak hours.
 The Lisbon Metro operates from 6:30 am to 1:00 am every day, so you can imagine if the city ever sleeps.